hturnbull93/auth-app-react/README.md

 - config object with `withCredentials` as true (allows the cookie to be set on the browser, incredibly important!!!).

 `Registration` imported into and rendered in `Home`.

+### Passing Props Down

+In `src/components/app.js`:

+Added a constructor setting up state of loggedInStatus: 'NOT_LOGGED_IN' and an empty object for user (to be populated later).

+Alter `Route`s to use render prop, passing in props to an arrow function (jsx needs to use parentheses for nested arrow function), returning a `Home` and `Dashboard` component, spreading the passed props over it, and then adding loggedInStatus from state as a prop.

+In `src/components/Home.js` and `src/components/Dashboard.js`:

+Added a constructor to accept props, then render the loggedInStatus in an h2.

+`Dashboard` simply takes props as an argument then renders props.loggedInStatus.

+### Passing Back up to Prop

+In `src/components/auth/Registration.js`:

+If the result of the post request data's status is 'created' call `this.props.handleAuth` passing in the data (up the chain to `Home`).
+Else set state of error with a message 'That email is already in use', rendered conditionally in an h2.

+In `src/components/Home.js`:

+Added a method `handleAuth` that takes data and calls `this.props.handleAuth` passing in the data (up the chain to `App`).
+This also pushes '/dashboard' onto the props history (passed in spread props from `App`), causing 'redirect'.

+Pass the method down to `Registration` as a prop

+In `src/components/app.js`:

+Added a method `handleAuth` that takes data and sets the state user with the data's user object, and the loggedInStatus as 'LOGGED_IN'.

+Pass the method down to `Home` as a prop.

+App: Grandparent, Home: Parent, Registrations: Child.
+For best practice do no more than grandparent behaviour manually, for more complex things use Redux state management.

+### Login Component